tesseral-labs/docs/fern/pages/features/customizing-your-login-experience.md

 There are two major ways to change the ways your users can log in: at the Project level and at the Organization level.
 If you want to change how users log in, you must first enable/disable login methods at the Project level.
 From there, you may override available login methods for a given Organization.

 For example, you may have a customer who insists that all users use SAML single sign-on.
-In this case,
+In this case, you would enable SAML single sign-on in your project settings.

 <Note>If you wish to enable a login method for a given Organization, you **must** first confirm that the login method in question has been enabled at the Project level.
 An Organization can only have more restrictive settings than the Project.</Note>